codemagic-ci-cd/codemagic-docs/content/yaml-publishing/build-dashboards.md

 All generated links to build dashboards are listed in the **Build dashboards** section in team settings.

-Links can be revoked by deleting them or when a team owner disables sharing by clicking **Disable sharing**.
+Links can be revoked by deleting them or when a team admin disables sharing by clicking **Disable sharing**.
 When sharing is re-enabled, the available links become active again.